Ricky-Case/TurnBasedStrategyCourse/README.md

 ### Section 4 - Actions & UI
 #### 2025/01/10
 - Lecture 2 Complete
-  - Moved movement code into its own script.
+  - Migrated movement code into its own script.
 #### 2025/01/11
 - Lecture 3 Complete
   - Added validation to movement, making it impossible to move to any invalid position.